mddazure/entra-gsa-lab/README.md

 The GSA Micrsoft traffic profile makes it easier for companies to enhance their security posture through [Entra ID Tenant restrictions](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/tenant-restrictions).
 Tenant restrictions allow companies to control which Entra tenants can be accessed from their devices and networks, helping prevent data exfiltration from corporate devices to alien tenants.
 It works through including a list of permitted tenants in a header in authentication request to Entra ID.
 When Entra ID sees the `Restrict-Access-To-Tenants: <permitted tenant list>` in a request, it will only issue tokens for the permitted tenants listed.

-In a tradtional on-premise network, client internet access is through a forward proxy.
+In a traditional on-premise network, client internet access is through a forward proxy.
 The proxy would then  insert the `Restrict-Access-To-Tenants` header in authentication requests from client devices within the network.

-With GSA [Universal tenant restrictions](https://learn.microsoft.com/en-us/entra/global-secure-access/how-to-universal-tenant-restrictions), GSA gateway takes on the task of inserting headers in authentication requests both from devices running the GSA client and devices in Remote networks.
+With GSA [Universal tenant restrictions](https://learn.microsoft.com/en-us/entra/global-secure-access/how-to-universal-tenant-restrictions), the GSA gateway takes on the task of inserting headers in authentication requests both from devices running the GSA client and devices in Remote networks.

 Tagging for Universal tenant restrictions (i.e. insertion of the `Restrict-Access-To-Tenants` header) is enabled under Global Secure Access - Settings - Session Management.